siemens/jailhouse/README.md

     - To exploit the faster x2APIC, interrupt remapping needs to be on in the kernel (check for CONFIG_IRQ_REMAP)

+ARM architecture:

+  - Abstract:

+    - ARMv7 with virtualization extensions

+    - Appropriate boot loader support (typically U-Boot)
+      - Linux is started in HYP mode
+      - PSCI support for CPU offlining

+    - at least 2 logical CPUs

+  - Board support:

+    - Banana Pi (see also [below](#setup-on-banana-pi-arm-board))

+    - ARM Versatile Express with Cortex-A15 or A7 cores
+      (includes ARM Fast Model)

 Build & Installation